vals/letmeguesswhereyourefrom.com/post.md

 	Out []: 0.27860000000000001

 <br>
-While much better than random guessing (1 / 214 = 0.0047), it's not a particularly impressive score.
+While much better than randomly guessing countries (1 / 214 = 0.0047), it's not a particularly impressive score.

-Earlier the same day though, I had listened to the [Talking Machines](http://www.thetalkingmachines.com/) podcast where [Jennifer Listgarten](http://research.microsoft.com/en-us/um/people/jennl/) described how they had trained a model to predict efficient CRISPR/Cas9 guide targets ([Azimuth](http://research.microsoft.com/en-us/projects/azimuth)).
+Earlier the same day, I had listened to the [Talking Machines](http://www.thetalkingmachines.com/) podcast where [Jennifer Listgarten](http://research.microsoft.com/en-us/um/people/jennl/) described how they had trained a model to predict efficient CRISPR/Cas9 guide targets (avilable in a soon to be released service [Azimuth](http://research.microsoft.com/en-us/projects/azimuth)).
 She said that predicting _the best_ guide was a very hard problem.
 But predicting say the top 5 guides had very high accuracy.
 Trying a small number of guides is much more efficient than many possible guides anyway.

-So I steal that strategy, and return a top 5 of predicted countries for a given name.
-That means changing the evaluation criterion.
+So I stole that strategy, and return a top 5 of predicted countries for a given name.
+Thus I change the model evaluation criterion.
 The strategy is very well suited for MultinomialNB, since prediction means evaluating the posterior probability for each class.
 We can just take these probabilities and sort out the highest ones.

     t5 = name_clf.predict_log_proba(name_test).argsort(axis=1)[:,-5:]
     a = country_test